 Here's the specs sheet of the Microsoft Surface Pro X. For comparison against other laptops, use the "Compare Specs" button.

 Other display specs

-3:2 aspect ratio (more suitable for document editing than common 16:9)
+3:2 aspect ratio (taller screen ratio, more suitable for document editing and productivity than common 16:9)

 Microsoft SQ1 (power-efficient processor of Surface X tablets)

 Adreno 685 integrated graphics (for the lightest games only)